 Print Data from a Sensor

-The code below will display data from the DHT11 temperature and humidity sensor.
+The code below will display data from a DHT11 temperature and humidity sensor.
 Follow this tutorial for instructions on how to set up the DHT11 on the Raspberry Pi.
 The DHT11 signal pin is connected to BCM pin 4 (physical pin 7 of the RPi).

 Temperature is displayed on line 1, and humidity on line 2:

 import RPi.GPIO as GPIO import dht11 import I2C_LCD_driver from time import * mylcd = I2C_LCD_driver.lcd() GPIO.setwarnings(False) GPIO.setmode(GPIO.BCM) GPIO.cleanup() while True: instance = dht11.DHT11(pin = 4) result = instance.read() # Uncomment for Fahrenheit: # result.temperature = (result.temperature * 1.8) + 32 if result.is_valid(): mylcd.lcd_display_string("Temp: %d%s C" % (result.temperature, chr(223)), 1) mylcd.lcd_display_string("Humidity: %d %%" % result.humidity, 2)